-The top five police agencies accounted for 39.7% of all Suspected Child Abuse Reports (SCARS).
-The five agencies included Long Beach, Pomona, Inglewood, El Monte, and Pasadena.
-Long Beach had the greatest number and accounted for 18.88% of all the Independent Police Agency SCARS.
+The top five independent police agencies accounted for 39.8% of all Suspected Child Abuse Reports (SCARS).
+These agencies included Long Beach, Pomona, El Monte, Pasadena and Hawthorne.
+Long Beach had the greatest number (3271) and accounted for 20% of all the Independent Police Agency SCARS.